Key Insights:

 In contrast to many unregulated consulting firms (strategy firms top this list), members of the PwC network are not allowed to operate as a global partnership, which includes being identified as a single multinational corporation.
 The PwCIL simply acts as a coordinating entity and umbrella for member firms in its network and does not offer accountancy or any other services to clients.
 The member firms’ senior partners sit on a global board of partners.

-In 2021, PwC reorganized its practice areas – what it refers to as “career areas” – into two umbrella buckets: Consulting Solutions and Trust Solutions.
-In addition, the firm has an unofficial third bucket we’ll refer to as “Internal.”
-This houses PwC’s Business Services division.
-See below for a breakdown of PwC’s practice areas.
+PwC organizes its practice areas - what it refers to as "career areas" - into two umbrella buckets: Consulting Solutions and Trust Solutions.
+In addition, the firm has an unofficial third bucket we'll refer to as "Internal."
+This houses PwC's Business Services division.
+See below for a breakdown of PwC's practice areas.

 Consulting Solutions